gwizdek/SystemReShock-UEVR-Plugin/README.md

 > The profile doesn't work with the Demo version of the game available on Steam

 > [!NOTE]
-> The 1.2.0 version is also available through Unreal Easy Injector https://uevrdeluxe.org and uevr-profiles.com
+> The 1.3.0 version is also available through Unreal Easy Injector https://uevrdeluxe.org and uevr-profiles.com
-> The latest 1.3.0 version is currently only available here (github)

 > [!NOTE]
 > Optional mod files available: